 If you own shares in Bridgeline Digital, Inc. (NASDAQ:BLIN) then it's worth thinking about how it contributes to the volatility of your portfolio, overall.
 In finance, Beta is a measure of volatility.
 Modern finance theory considers volatility to be a measure of risk, and there are two main types of price volatility.
-The first type is company specific volatility.
-Investors use diversification across uncorrelated stocks to reduce this kind of price volatility across the portfolio.
+The first category is company specific volatility.
+This can be dealt with by limiting your exposure to any particular stock.
 The second sort is caused by the natural volatility of markets, overall.
 For example, certain macroeconomic events will impact (virtually) all stocks on the market.

 What does BLIN's beta value mean to investors?